Glow-Lang/glow/INSTALL.md

 ## Easy Install

+### One-Liner on Linux, macOS, WSL

-Long story short, you can install the latest stable release of *Glow* by just using the following one-liner and restarting your shell when it's done;
+Long story short, you can install *Glow* with the following one-liner:
-you may then skip reading the rest of this file (except the warnings and prerequisites):

     curl -L https://glow-lang.org/install/glow-install | sh

+This will make the command `glow` available to you, though you may have to restart your shell, or copy/paste a configuration command.

+### Alternative one-liner, using Docker

-Alternatively, if you're rather use Docker than Nix, you can `docker pull mukn/glow:alpha` then `docker run -it mukn/glow:alpha`.
+Alternatively, if you're rather use Docker than Nix, you can

+    docker pull mukn/glow:alpha

+The command `glow` is available in that image, but see below on how to invoke it.

 ## Warnings and Prerequisites

-1. Currently, installing *Glow* requires about 4GB of RAM and 2GB of disk.
+1. Currently, installing *Glow* requires about 4GB of RAM and a bit over 2GB of disk.
-   You will need at least 8GB of RAM and 8GB of swap if you need to recompile it or its dependencies.
+   You will need at least 8GB of RAM and 8GB of swap if you want to recompile *Glow* and its dependencies.
    This includes the case where you will modify *Glow* itself, but also the case where you run it on an architecture that doesn't have precompiled binaries.

-2. We use the [Nix](https://nixos.org/nix/) package manager for its deterministically reproducible builds: if it builds and run for us, it should build and run identically for you.
+2. We use the [Nix](https://nixos.org/nix/) package manager for its deterministic reproducible builds: if it builds and run for us, it should build and run identically for you.
    *Glow* should work on all supported architectures supported by Nix.